 Parents, children and staff will continue to use Tapestry as a form of communication between school and home as this is already established and effective.
 Other forms of communication will include phone calls, emails and home visits where necessary.
 Each family working remotely from home, will be contacted once per fortnight to discuss the remote learning, children’s wellbeing and ways in which school can support at home.
 These will be carried out by the class teachers.

 If parents are not able to effectively support remote education, they will need to have a discussion with the school.
 The school where possible will loan devices to families and this will be arranged and delivered by our Trust IT department.

 Keeping pupils motivated and engaged.

 Teachers will use a variety of familiar applications to keep pupils engaged.
 A mix of practical lessons will be delivered including Forest School, to ensure children’s engagement remains high.
-We will contact pupils or parents by telephone explore ways to secure re-engagement if children become disengaged.
+We will contact pupils or parents by telephone to explore ways to secure re-engagement if children become disengaged.
 Strong relationships with parents need to continue to ensure we can have open and honest conversations regarding remote learning.
 It is important that we all endeavour to support the school policy as a period of home learning can be for a sustained period.
 Lost time will inevitably have an impact on learning when children return to school.

 Assessing pupils’ progress

-Teachers will use quizzes or tests on core content as a regular feature, asking pupils to complete these in a specified time and then send back.
+Teachers will use quizzes or tests on core content as a regular feature, asking pupils to complete these in a specified time and then send them back.
 Using the features of a multi-functional platform, teachers can create regular, pre and post-lesson quizzes, using Kahoot and Google Forms.
 Teachers will also mark all work returned during the school day and give feedback including asking children to correct mistakes or edit work.